 SGCC 2023 Appeal Process

 SGCC Round 6 appeals are closed and were due April 21, 2023.

 Applicants for the Strengthen and Grow Child Care Grant (SGCC) have the right to appeal if they have been deemed ineligible to apply for SGCC or believe the reason for their ineligibility is incorrect.

 - Programs found Ineligible due to CCAP Enrollment Percentages if programs can prove they had at least 10% of their licensed capacity enrolled in CCAP during any month of 2020-2023, AND are still caring for children in CCAP.

 - Programs who are caring for foster children and are receiving payments from DCFS.

 - Programs who ran into issues when applying, and have been in contact with the help desk to try and troubleshoot.
 (Proof of communication will need to be submitted with appeal documentation)

-Reporting for SGCC round one, round two, round three, and round four will be required to be completed before the program can be approved for their round six payment.
 We encourage you to use the resources below to help you in completing the required reporting.
-SGCC reporting will be required to receive future rounds of SGCC funding.
-Round Five reporting should be completed by May 15, 2023.
+All SGCC Round 1-5 reporting will be required to receive future grant funding.
+Round Six reporting should be completed by September 15, 2023.